Aliko-XIII/solvd-homework/personalProj/API_DOCS.md

   <tr>
   <td>404</th>
-  <td>User or their patient record for specified ID was not found.</td>
+  <td>User or their patient record for the specified ID was not found.</td>
   </tr>
 </table>